Francisca Lara

-Francisca Alejandra Lara Lara (born 29 July 1990), informally known as Pancha Lara, is a Chilean professional footballer who plays as a midfielder for Spanish Liga F club Villarreal CF and the Chile women's national team.
+Francisca Alejandra Lara Lara (born 29 July 1990), informally known as Pancha Lara, is a Chilean professional footballer who plays as a midfielder for the Chile women's national team.

+Club career

+In July 2020, Lara moved to France and joined Le Havre.

+In the second half of 2024, she signed with Dépor ABANCA from Villarreal.

 International career

 Twenty-year-old Lara was named in Chile's 20-player squad for the 2010 South American Women's Football Championship in Ecuador.
 She scored two goals at the 2018 Copa América Femenina, where Chile qualified to a FIFA Women's World Cup for the first time in its history.

+She also was a member of the Chile squad that won the silver medal at the 2014 South American Games.